CrepsMan/Cree-tech/README.md

-- 👋 Hi, I’m @Cree-tech
+- 👋 Hi, I’m @Mattias Eggen
 - 👀 I’m interested in data and solving math puzzels, hacking.
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me; eggenmattias+GitHub@gmail.com

 <!---
 Cree-tech/Cree-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.